drakkan/sftpgo/docs/full-configuration.md

     - `execute_on`, list of strings.
 Valid values are `add`, `update`, `delete`. `update` action will not be fired for internal updates such as the last login or the user quota fields.
     - `command`, string.
 Absolute path to the command to execute.
 Leave empty to disable.
     - `http_notification_url`, a valid URL.
 Leave empty to disable.
   - `external_auth_program`, string.
+Deprecated, please use `external_auth_hook`.
-Absolute path to an external program to use for users authentication.
+  - `external_auth_hook`, string.
+Absolute path to an external program or an HTTP URL to invoke for users authentication.
 See the "External Authentication" paragraph for more details.
 Leave empty to disable.
   - `external_auth_scope`, integer.
 0 means all supported authetication scopes (passwords, public keys and keyboard interactive).
 1 means passwords only.
 2 means public keys only.
 4 means key keyboard interactive only.
 The flags can be combined, for example 6 means public keys and keyboard interactive
   - `credentials_path`, string.
 It defines the directory for storing user provided credential files such as Google Cloud Storage credentials.
 This can be an absolute path or a path relative to the config dir
   - `pre_login_program`, string.
+Deprecated, please use `pre_login_hook`.
-Absolute path to an external program to use to modify user details just before the login.
+  - `pre_login_hook`, string.
+Absolute path to an external program or an HTTP URL to invoke to modify user details just before the login.
 See the "Dynamic user modification" paragraph for more details.
 Leave empty to disable.
 - **"httpd"**, the configuration for the HTTP server used to serve REST API
   - `bind_port`, integer.
 The port used for serving HTTP requests.
 Set to 0 to disable HTTP server.
 Default: 8080
   - `bind_address`, string.
 Leave blank to listen on all available network interfaces.
 Default: "127.0.0.1"